 This is a document from a company registered in Myanmar inviting the applicant to carry out business activities.

-The invitation letter must be addressed directly to the applicant by name, in the case that it is addressed to the embassy or immigration office, it will not be permitted.
+The invitation letter must be addressed directly to the applicant by name, in the case that it is addressed to the embassy or immigration office in Myanmar, it will not be permitted.

 The invitation letter should include the following specific details: